Somali Rebellion: Against Ogaden

-The bulk of Darood refugees who fled the Ethiopia-Somalia war were Ogaden.
+The bulk of the Darood clan refugees who fled the Ethiopia-Somalia war were of the Ogaden subclan.
 Barre's hostility towards the Ogaden was in part derived from the huge influx of their clan members in the aftermath of war with Ethiopia, which resulted in a swelling of their numbers.
-This surge in their population resulted in what he viewed as an undue influence, with a change in the balance of power away from his own Marehan clan towards the Ogaden clan.
+This surge in their population resulted in what he viewed as an undue influence, with a change in the balance of power away from his own Marehan subclan towards the Ogaden subclan.
 This resulted in Barre dismissing several military officers who were of Ogaden lineage.
-The friction escalated when Barre purged the minister of defense, Aden Gabiyo from office, who was of Ogaden lineage.
+The friction escalated when Barre purged the minister of defense, Aden Gabiyo, from office, who was of the Ogaden subclan.
 In May 1989, this culminated into a revolt by Ogaden soldiers stationed in Kismaayo, the formation of an anti-Barre military faction formed of Ogaden clansmen called SPM (Somali Patriotic Movement) and the defection of Ogaden colonel Omar Jess.